fledge-iot/fledge/docs/plugin_developers_guide/08_storage.rst

  - User & credential data - this is username, passwords and certificates related to the users of the Fledge API.

- - Audit trail data - this is a log of significant events during the lifetime of Fledge
+ - Audit trail data - this is a log of significant events during the lifetime of Fledge.

  - Metrics - various modules will hold performance metrics, such as readings in, readings out etc. These will be periodically written by those models as cumulative totals.
 These will be collected by the statistics gatherer and interval statistics of the values will be written to the persistent storage.